 When we read a novel with a graphic description of the setting, we are transported to that place.
 If the description is too brief, then we have no idea what physical situation our characters are in and we lose interest.
 The use of our 5 senses is very important to create a sense of place.
 In this workshop, you will be given examples of how that is done and exercises on creating a setting that transports us to the place.

 Advance class: Creating memorable characters:

-Developing strong, believable characters that your reader either loves or hates ... depending on your intention.
+Developing strong, believable characters that your reader either loves or hates ... depending on your intention, is vital.
 Many writers make the mistake of having characters who are too similar to each other and not well enough developed.

 Humans are not the same; we are multidimensional beings.
 This workshop examines the many personality types we meet and shows you how to portray them effectively.
 For crime and mystery writers, the character workshop includes an examination of criminal types and what drives them to commit crimes.

 2 DAY WORKSHOP

 Plotting your story:

 This workshop will cover the importance of structure.
 It doesn’t matter if you are a ‘plotter’ or a ‘pantser’ this workshop will help make sure your story flows and doesn’t go off track.